yoachim/21_Scratch/metric_audit/metrics.md

 * pairs spaced by 33 min
 * u-band is 1x30s

-maybe also a run with the old footprint, and the old footprint/old style.
+maybe also a run with the old footprint, and the old footprint/old style, so folks can say if there is any major losses from the old baseline style.

+## u-band
+1x50s with same number of visits
+1x50 with fewer visits.

+##

 ## Rolling